Last reviewed · 8 May 2026 · Independent UK SRS Reference

 Click any dimension above or on the radar chart for the baseline, target, and citation.

-UK SRS does not yet apply to private companies on a mandatory basis.
+UK SRS does not apply to private companies, and no requirement has been proposed.

-will be addressed through the Modernising Corporate Reporting (MCR) programme, announced in October 2025.
+The DBT consultation response, paragraph 1.16 states that the Modernising Corporate Reporting (MCR) programme, announced in October 2025,

 • Defining "economically significant."
 Paragraph 1.61 of the DBT response records that "a notable number of respondents asked that the phrase 'economically-significant private entities' (or companies) be clearly defined, with several caveating their answer in the absence of this definition."
 There is no published definition at present.